-Schönefeld airport, as well as Berlin-Tegel (TXL), would have been for years by now, being replaced by Berlins new International Airport (BER) but due to massive planning and engineering disasters the opening of BER is postponed until 2020 so SXF will have to remain open well past its prime.
-The terminals show their age and the whole place is dark, stuffy and overcrowded.
+Schönefeld airport, as well as Berlin-Tegel (TXL), should have been closed for years by now, being replaced by Berlin’s new International Airport (BER), but due to massive planning and engineering disasters the opening of BER is postponed until 2020 so SXF will have to remain open well past its prime.
+The terminals now really show their age and the whole place is dark, stuffy and overcrowded.
 The saving grace is the Mövenpick restaurant in Terminal D (airside) that sells a wide range of fresh and tasty snacks and flavorful swiss-style coffee.

 Boarding started on time and was organized into two separate rows for priority and standard boarding.
-Beyond the gate both groups are reunited on the same bus and transferred to the Boeing 737 waiting at an outside position – so paying for „priority“ on that day meant effectively a 5 € donation to Ryanair.
+Beyond the gate both rows were reunited on the same bus and transferred to the Boeing 737 waiting at an outside position – so paying for „priority“ on that day was effectively a 5 € donation to Ryanair.

 The flight was operated by a newer aircraft featuring the Boeing Sky Interior.
-Seat pitch is 30 inches which is one inch more than on Eurowings for instance, yet still felt tight.
+Seat pitch is 30 inches which is one inch more than on eurowings yet still felt tight.

 The beer was lukewarm and well shaken,

-The sandwich bland, soggy and loaded with additives and preservatives,
+the tasteless, soggy sandwich was loaded with additives and preservatives,

-And the coffee tasted exactly the way my office coffee tastes when I accidentally brew the same Senseo pad twice.
+and the coffee tasted exactly the way coffee tastes when you accidentally use a coffee-pad twice.

 Arrival, Onward Journey

-So in a nutshell this flight was not too bad, but I still left somehow disappointed.
-Catering was complete disaster and the hard and tight seats were barely tolerable in this three-hour flight.
-This will not eliminate Ryanair from my list of relevant airlines, but they will have to offer a really low price in order to see me attract me as customer any time soon.
+So in a nutshell this flight was not too bad, but still left me feeling somehow disappointed.
+Catering was a complete disaster and the hard and tight seats were barely tolerable in this three-hour flight.
+This will not eliminate Ryanair from set of relevant airlines, but they will have to offer a really low price in order to see me again customer any time soon.